MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: More Implementation Details

-\textbf{Span-level evaluation.} During evaluation, we perform memory construction at the span level with a default span size of 512 tokens, rather than updating memory turn by turn.
+\textbf{Span-level evaluation.} During evaluation, we construct memory at the span level with a default span size of 512 tokens, rather than updating memory turn by turn.
 This substantially reduces the number of LLM calls and improves evaluation efficiency.